mtabishk/course-inventory-uipath-rpa/README.md

 # Course Inventory v1.0 RPA Project
-## This is v1 of the "Course Inventory" RPA Project created using UiPath.
+## This is the "Course Inventory" RPA Project created using UiPath.
 [![Course Inventory v1.0 RPA Project](http://img.youtube.com/vi/BJIyjSsthNI/0.jpg)](http://www.youtube.com/watch?v=BJIyjSsthNI)
 ##### Project Description:
  This RPA Bot takes in a query from the user, then scraps data like Course Name, URL, Organization, and Ratings from the top 3 learning platforms wiz: